Crossing the Plateau and Reaching 3000 on Chess.com

-But what I can tell you now, is that I’m very happy that finally, I made the decision!
+But I can tell you now that I’m very happy that finally, I made the decision!

 5th – I learned not to be afraid of getting outside of my comfort zone.
 And not to worry if the results went down.
 It’s just temporary and part of the progress.

 6th – I learned I can achieve anything!
 I just need to make a decision and a commitment.

 I hope this article will help you take the necessary steps to improve your chess skills further and achieve your goals.

 With best wishes,